anniecarbo/Recipes/README.md

 # Recipes
-Html exercice from The Odin Project
+HTML exercice from The Odin Project